upstage-org/upstage_backend/README.md

 ### Important: Same Machine Setup Configuration

-**If you are setting up the service backend and application server on the same machine**, you must read and follow the firewall configuration guide before proceeding to the app setup:
+**If you are setting up the service backend and application all on the same server**, you must read and follow the firewall configuration guide before proceeding to the app setup:

 1. Read the complete [Docker Firewall Configuration Guide](docker-firewall-config.md)
 2. Follow the steps to configure UFW rules and Docker network access